johnridesabike/coronate/CONTRIBUTING.md

 When feasible, I like to follow the Crockford ([JSLint](https://www.jslint.com)) style guide, even though it is often inadequate for frameworks like React.
 This project uses [Ramda](https://ramdajs.com/) to manage state changes, and I prefer to use functional/immutable code.
 I use native JS code as much as reasonable while trying to avoid reinventing solutions in existing libraries.

-This project is 100% JavaScript, but uses TypeScript for type-checking (See "[Type Checking JavaScript Files](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html)").
-In only a few specific cases, like with some Ramda functions, type-checking isn't applicable.

 These are general guidelines and personal preferences, and not always followed (or necessary to follow).
 The ESLint configuration mostly mirrors the preferred style.